The best way to treat gum disease is to practise good oral hygiene. But sometimes you'll need extra dental and medical treatments.

 Mouthwash

-Mouthwash containing chlorhexidine or hydrogen peroxide may be prescribed to treat ANUG.
+Mouthwash containing chlorhexidine or hydrogen peroxide may be prescribed to treat NPD.

-Some chlorhexidine mouthwashes are also available over the counter.
+Some chlorhexidine mouthwashes are also available without a prescription.
 But they may not be as effective as a hydrogen peroxide mouthwash.

 You should always read the instructions before using mouthwash.
-Some types may need to be diluted in water before they're used.
+Some types need to be diluted in water before you use them.

 Content supplied by the NHS and adapted for Ireland by the HSE